Sugar Land, Texas: Public schools

 All public school systems in Texas are administered by the Texas Education Agency (TEA).
 The Fort Bend Independent School District (FBISD) is the school district that serves almost all of the city of Sugar Land; it formed in 1959 by the consolidation of Missouri City Independent School District and the Sugar Land Independent School District.
 The southwest portion of Sugar Land and some very small areas within its extraterritorial jurisdiction (ETJ) are in the Lamar Consolidated Independent School District (LCISD).

 High schools serving Sugar Land residents in Fort Bend ISD include Clements High School, Dulles High School and Kempner High School, as well as Austin High School and Travis High School north of the city, which both serve students in New Territory, while Lamar Consolidated ISD's Lamar Consolidated High School and George Ranch High School, respectively, serve the River Park and Greatwood master-planned communities in Sugar Land.

 Dulles, Clements, and Austin have been recognized by Texas Monthly magazine in its list of the top high schools in Texas.
-In addition, Dulles, Clements, and Austin high schools were also ranked among the top 1000 schools in the United States by Newsweeks 2009 report.
+Dulles, Clements, and Austin high schools were also ranked among the top 1000 schools in the United States by Newsweeks 2009 report.